tardate/LittleArduinoProjects/Audio/SimpleSoundEffects2/README.md

 | 3269 | 100  | 6738 | 0.148ms | 8.0436ms | [250](https://www.wolframalpha.com/input/?i=%288.192ms+-+1s%2F6738%29%2F8.192ms*255)
 | 3269 | 1000 | 8538 | 0.117ms | 8.0749ms | [251](https://www.wolframalpha.com/input/?i=%288.192ms+-+1s%2F8538%29%2F8.192ms*255)

-Conclusion: in the original code, `Fg + Fd` range of 300-4269 is proportional to a TCNT1 Preset of 203-251
+Conclusion: in the original code, `Fg + Fd` range of 300-4269 is proportional to a TCNT1 Preset of 203-251.

-this can be achieved with two map statements:
+This can be achieved with two map statements:

     uint16_t Fg = map(analogRead(POT_INPUT_PIN), 0, 1023, 200, 3269);
     Preset = map(Fg + Fd, 300, 4269, 203,  251);

+I experiemented with slight variations.
+The code in [SimpleSoundEffects2.ino](./SimpleSoundEffects2.ino) corrently uses this approach:

+* the pot input is mapped to a `base_period` ranging from 203 to 240
+* the count of timer overflows - `modulation_period`, ranging from 100 to 1000 - modulates `base_period` to an upper limit of 253
+* the resulting value is set as the the TCNT1 preset

 ### Using Piezo Output